LinioPay/idle/README.md

                 'class' => MessageJob::class,
                 'parameters' => [
                     QueueMessage::IDENTIFIER => [
-                        'my_queue' => [ // Define the our queue.. in this case this is the name of the queue in the queueing service
-                            'parameters' => [
+                        'my_queue' => [ // Define the name of the queue on the messaging service 'parameters' => [
-                                'workers' => [ // Define any workers responsible for handling different aspects of the job [
+                                'workers' => [
-                                        'type' => FooWorker::IDENTIFIER, // Define the type of worker.. in this case again FooWorker
+                                    [ // Define the usage of FooWorker 'type' => FooWorker::IDENTIFIER,
                                         'parameters' => [],
                                     ],
-                                    [
-                                        'type' => DynamoDBTrackerWorker::IDENTIFIER, // Define a second worker which persists job details
+                                    [ // Define the usage of DynamoDBTrackerWorker to persist job details 'type' => DynamoDBTrackerWorker::IDENTIFIER,
                                         'parameters' => [
-                                            'table' => 'my_foo_queue_tracker_table', // This is a parameter which this worker accepts to indicate which table to utilize
+                                            'table' => 'job_details_my_queue', // Table to persist the job data to ]
-                                        ]
                                     ]
                                 ],